django-oscar/django-oscar-datacash/README.rst

 -------

-When following the below instructions, it may be helpful to browse the sandbox folder above as this is an example oscar install which has been integrated with datacash.
+When following the below instructions, it may be helpful to browse the sandbox folder above as this is an example Oscar install which has been integrated with Datacash.

 Installation
 ------------